top of page

 Kaitoke school is a vibrant full primary school situated on Aotea/Great Barrier Island, located 90km northeast of Auckland in the Hauraki Gulf.
 Established in 1988, we are proud to offer a unique learning experience for our students in a stunning natural environment.

-Our school is surrounded by native trees and boasts breathtaking views of farmland and bush to Aotea's magnificent skyline, including Mt Hobson (Hirakimata), the highest point on the island.
-Our extensive playgrounds provide ample space for outdoor activities and games, while Kaitoke Beach, located less than a kilometre away, is a regular destination for school walks and excursions.
+Kaitoke School is nestled among native bush with sweeping views across farmland and forest to Aotea’s magnificent skyline, including Mt Hobson Hirakimata, the highest point on the island.
+Our expansive grounds give tamariki plenty of space to run, play and explore, and Kaitoke Beach, less than a kilometre away, is a regular destination for school walks, learning experiences and connection to place.

-Our school motto, Whaia Ki Te Teitei - aim high, reflects our commitment to helping our students achieve their full potential.
-We strive to provide a nurturing and inclusive learning environment that encourages curiosity, creativity, and critical thinking skills.
-At Kaitoke School, we are dedicated to developing well-rounded individuals who are confident, engaged, and ready to face the challenges of the future.
+Our school motto, Whaia ki te Teitei – aim high, reflects our commitment to supporting every learner to reach their full potential.
+We provide a warm, inclusive and supportive learning environment that encourages curiosity, creativity and critical thinking.
+At Kaitoke School, we are proud to grow confident, capable and connected young people who are engaged in their learning and well prepared to meet the challenges and opportunities of the future.

 Our History